 See your dentist regularly even after teeth whitening.

 So you were able to get your teeth whitened, and you’re making sure to keep them from turning yellow again.
-That doesn’t mean that you shouldn’t see your dentist for the next 12 months.
+That doesn’t mean you shouldn’t see your dentist for the next 12 months.
 In fact, you should book an appointment as regularly as possible.
 It doesn’t have to be for touch-ups in the whitening results.
 It can be for check-ups on cavities, gum problems, and other things.

-Also, seeing your dentist every now and again can help them determine if the results are as expected or not.
+Also, seeing your dentist every now and again can help them determine if the teeth whitening results are as expected or not.
 It could be that some areas are not as white as they’d like so you might have to get a custom tray for bleaching at home.
-Your whitening results can last a whole lot longer if you get them checked every once in a while.
+Your teeth whitening results can last a whole lot longer if you get them checked every once in a while.

 Would you like to know more about how a PureSmile dentist can help you with yellow or discoloured teeth?
-Then, book an appointment with us today.
+Then, book an appointment for teeth whitening treatment today.
 We have locations all over Australia and New Zealand, including in Sydney, Melbourne and Brisbane.

 You’ll find that you will get more than what you’ve bargained for with our team and our services.
 After all, we are more than just a dental practice.
 We even offer LED skin rejuvenation services for those who’d like to get rid of fine lines and wrinkles.
 Who doesn’t want smoother skin and healthier pearly whites at the same time, right?